AnaisAguiar1/Eutech/task_2/README.md

 <br>

 Now that we have the UFW enable and without any rules allow we can start to create them.

+ We are going to **allow one specific ip and deny a complete network** for the SSH protocol, **Deny the HTTP protocol** and **allow the HTTPS protocol** because it's more secure than the HTTP, and last but nor less important, we are going to **allow the MySQL protocol**, so we can connect remotly to our database.

 <br>